LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 &nbsp;

-Wanna wake up sand
+Wanna wake up ashes,

-being a phoenix and ignite
+a phoenix and ignite

 the strongest golem